 Coming from Penang myself I have ridiculously high standards when it comes to Char Koay Teow.
 But it also means I might be biased when judging Char Koay Teow from other states.
 In the Southern parts of Malaysia like Melaka, Johor and Singapore, Char Koay Teow is fried to appear dark but the overall concept remains the same since both ‘wok hei’ and lard are important aspects of a good plate of CKT.
 I feel that comparing the northern and southern CKT is like comparing nasi goreng cina with nasi goreng kampung – they are similar but not the same.

 In Muar, Char Koay Teow is usually fried together with yellow noodle and is given a nice twist where the locally beloved otak-otak could be added (RM1 for 2 pieces) as additional topping.
 Frankly speaking this is more of a gimmick than adding any real taste into the dish.
 Since it is only RM1, I figured why not?
-Click here to continue reading >
+Continue reading

 It is quite rare to find decent Penang Island style Char Koay Teow in Bukit Mertajam.
 If you are wondering what is the Penang Island style, there are two main characteristics that define it – fiery red and topped with large prawns.
 In my humble hometown, CKT is usually fried with more dark soya sauce and normal sized seafood, hence darker in color and cheaper in price too.